NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 ---
 layout: post
-title: "Why could YaRN be currently the best method to expand the context length"
+title: "When YaRN meets LongLoRA"
 excerpt_separator: <!--more-->
 tags: ["LLM"]
 ---

 <hr>

+>  Work In Process 🚧

-## The "Out-of-Bound" Problem
+## How YaRN Solves The "Out-of-Bound" Problem

 In [YaRN](https://arxiv.org/pdf/2309.00071.pdf) paper, the author mentioned a flaw in current NTK-RoPE: